kervo/KervinAriasCv/README.md

 Image gallery with samples of my work can be find at the bottom close to the footer.
 I decided to showcase my work in all pages, first to fill up the bottom space with something useful and secondly to attract the traffic to my work/skills section.

-> My blog is created with the intention of experimenting with digital marketing.
-The aim of this section is to ask the questions: Why design and art are important for me?, How can I be a better graphic designer?
+> The aim of my blog is to ask the questions: Why design and art are important for me?, How can I be a better graphic designer?

 Technologies
 =============================